zack-bitcoin/amoveo/docs/transaction_types.md

 All trades are matched into the order book in pairs at even odds.
 So the order book only stores 1 kind of order at a time.
 If you want your order to be held in the order book, it needs to be bigger than a minimum size.
-There is a maximum number of orders that can be stored in the order book at a time.
+The minimum size gets bigger as the order book gets bigger.
+So if there is C number of coins in the order book, the number of orders is smaller than `log2(C/(minimum for first order))`
 If your order isn't big enough to be in the order book, you cannot buy shares of the type that are stored in the order book.

 # oracle_close